-Once inside you and your partners will be asked a series of health questions.
-Visitors with any symptoms of COVID will be asked to leave.

-Patients with any symptoms of COVID or know exposure to COVID will be tested upon arrival.
-Results are usually available within the hour.

-You will then go most likely go into a triage room for evaluation with one of our RNs.
+- Once inside you and your partners will be asked a series of health questions and have your temperatures checked .
+Visitors with any symptoms of COVID will be asked to leave. - Patients with any symptoms of COVID or know exposure to COVID will be tested upon arrival.
+Results are usually available within the hour. - You will then go most likely go into a triage room for evaluation with one of our RNs.